Fine Arts Core

 Studies in Art, Music, Theatre, and Philosophy

 In addition to study in the field of specialization area, each student completes a series of core courses as a minor comprising 15 hours of work outside the field of specialization.
-Students participate in three required cohort courses, one philosophy course, and one option from philosophy or interdisciplinary topics:
+Students participate in one required cohort course, two required courses (cohort recommended), one philosophy course, and one option from philosophy or interdisciplinary topics:

 |SHARED OUTCOMES -